mohammedsaqlainattar/Serious-SQL-Apprenticeship/Data Exploration/Data Exploration.md

 :white_check_mark: **Group By Counts On All Columns** There are different ways to approach this simple problem of returning duplicate rows depending on what is required.
 We can implement a single SQL statement that will help us achieve both outputs and also something even more useful!
-The trick is to use a  ==`GROUP BY`==  clause which has every single column in the grouping element and a  ==`COUNT`==  aggregate function - this is an elegant solution to quickly find the unique combinations of all the rows.
+The trick is to use a  `GROUP BY`  clause which has every single column in the grouping element and a  `COUNT`  aggregate function - this is an elegant solution to quickly find the unique combinations of all the rows.

-Hang on a second…isn’t that exactly what the  ==`DISTINCT`== keyword is supposed to do?
+Hang on a second…isn’t that exactly what the  `DISTINCT` keyword is supposed to do?
 Yes - that’s correct!
-The only difference here is that we can also apply the aggregate function with the  ==`GROUP BY`==  clause to find the counts for the unique combinations.
+The only difference here is that we can also apply the aggregate function with the  `GROUP BY`  clause to find the counts for the unique combinations.
 ```sql
 SELECT
   id,